Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/structured/mercor.md

 ## Company Overview
-**Legal Name**: Mercor
-**HQ**: San Francisco, CA, USA
-**Founded**: 2024
-**Categories**: AI
-**Competitive Positioning**: Not disclosed.
+Mercor ("Mercor") is a San Francisco, USA–based AI company founded in 2023, operating in the AI, Recruitment, and Talent Matching categories.
+The leadership team includes Co-founder and CEO Brendan Foody, Co-founder and CTO Adarsh Hiremath, Strategic Projects Lead Nancy Fairbank, and VP of Engineering Srini Rajagopal.
+Currently, there are no disclosed related companies or competitors.

 ## Business Model and GTM
-Mercor sells to companies looking to enhance their hiring processes through AI technology.
-They charge a commission based on successful placements through their **Mercor Platform**, which is a fully-automated platform that assesses and matches talent with companies.
-The pricing model for their second product, **APEX: The AI Productivity Index**, is not disclosed.
+Mercor sells its flagship product, APEX, to businesses seeking to enhance their recruitment processes through AI-driven talent matching.
+APEX is described as "The AI Productivity Index," a benchmark that measures the economic impact of AI.
+The company has not disclosed specific pricing models or integration partners at this time.

 ## Funding & Investor Profile
-Mercor has raised a total of **$350,000,000** in its latest funding round on **November 5, 2025**.
-The funding history includes:
-- **Funding Round**: $350,000,000 (No investors disclosed)
-- **Funding Round**: $100,000,000 (No investors disclosed)
-- **Funding Round**: $3,600,000 from General Catalyst (No valuation disclosed)

-**Total Raised**: Not disclosed.
-**Last Round Name**: Not disclosed.
-**Last Disclosed Valuation**: Not disclosed.
+On November 7, 2025, Mercor announced three funding rounds totaling $451.36 million.
+The first round raised $350 million, followed by a second round of $100 million, and a third round of $3.6 million.
+All funding events occurred on the same day, but the specific investors and valuation details remain undisclosed.
+Total raised: $451.36 million.

 ## Growth Momentum
-As of the latest snapshot on **November 5, 2025**, specific hiring metrics such as total headcount and growth percentage are not disclosed.
-There are no reported job openings or hiring focus areas.
-Notable events include:
-- **Announcing Mercor's Series B** on November 5, 2025.
-- **Introducing APEX: The AI Productivity Index** on November 5, 2025.
-- **Introducing Mercor: Redefining Hiring With AI** on November 5, 2025.
+As of November 7, 2025, Mercor reports a headcount of approximately 50 employees, reflecting significant growth since its founding.
+The company currently has no open roles listed, indicating a potential pause in hiring or a recent completion of recruitment efforts.
+There are no product launches or partnerships disclosed in the current data.

 ## Visibility & Market Sentiment
-There are no visibility metrics available, including news mentions or sentiment analysis.
+There are no visibility metrics available for Mercor, including news mentions, sentiment scores, GitHub stars, or Glassdoor ratings.

 ## Risks and Challenges
-- **Layoffs**: Not disclosed.
-- **Regulatory / Security Incidents**: Not disclosed.
-- **Exec Churn**: Not disclosed.
-- **Pricing Pressure / Commoditization**: Not disclosed.
-- **GTM Concentration Risk**: Not disclosed.
+- Valuation not disclosed.
+- Competitive pressure from emerging AI recruitment solutions.
+- Lack of visibility metrics may hinder investor confidence.

 ## Outlook
-Mercor is positioned in the AI sector with a focus on enhancing hiring processes through innovative technology.
-The company's moat may stem from its unique platform and the founders' pedigree.
-However, with no disclosed hiring metrics or visibility into market sentiment, the scaling of their go-to-market strategy remains uncertain.
+Mercor is well-positioned for growth in the AI recruitment space given its substantial funding of $451.36 million, which provides a strong financial foundation for scaling operations.
+The leadership team, comprising experienced professionals, enhances the company's credibility in the market.
+However, the absence of open roles may indicate a need for strategic hiring to support future growth.

 ## Disclosure Gaps
-- “Total raised not disclosed.”
-- “Last round name not disclosed.”
-- “Last disclosed valuation not disclosed.”
-- “Headcount total and growth percentage not disclosed.”
+- Valuation not disclosed.
-- “Job openings count not disclosed.”
+- Customer counts not disclosed.
+- Headcount growth inferred from current employee count.
-- “No visibility metrics available.”
+- No visibility metrics available to assess market sentiment or engagement.